InfernoCycle/Adams-Video-Player/README.md

 # IMPORTANT NOTICE
 This repository is now abandoned.
-Please use my updated media player at this link [here](https://github.com/InfernoCycle/InfernoMultiMediaPlayer)
+Please use my updated media player at this link [here](https://github.com/InfernoCycle/InfernoMultiMediaPlayer).

+Note: You can still download the exe for this repo.

 # Adams-Video-Player
 Simple Cool Video Player that I made for fun.